iampukar/graph-database/README.md

       a.instagram = '@iampukar'
     MERGE (a) - [:HAS_PET] -> (:Dog {name: 'Jack'})

     ==> looks into the graph for a person named Pukar.
 Else create a new node, and set it's property 'twitter', and then create a HAS_PET relationship from Person Pukar to Dog named Jack, ONLY IF that pattern exactly doesn't exist in the graph.

+### Case Sensitivity

+    Case Sensitive: Node labels, Relationship types, Property keys Case Insensitive: Cypher keywords (like, MATCH, RETURN)

+### Aggregates

+    WHERE - used to filter results

+    Example 1:

+    MATCH (m: Movie)
+    WHERE m.title = "Ice Age"
+    RETURN m

+    Example 2:

+    MATCH (p:Person) - [r:ACTED_IN] -> (m;Movie)
+    WHERE m.released >= 2000
+    RETURN m.released, a.name

+Note:

+    * null doesn't mean NULL explicitly, but relates to missing or undefined values.
+Meaning, the value doesn't exist on that given node.

+    * =~ allows us to do regular expression matching.